mauladiarif231/Agriaku-THT/README.md

 Before running with Docker, please make sure that the datasets are inside the `data/raw/` directory as shown in the directory tree above.

-1. **Build Docker Image:**
+1. **Build Docker Image & Run Docker Container:**
    - Make sure Docker is installed on your machine.
-   - Navigate to the project directory and build the Docker image using the prepared script:
+   - Navigate to the project directory and build the Docker image using the prepared script.

-     ```bash
-     $ ./docker/build-docker.sh
-     ```

-2. **Run Docker Container:**
    - Use the provided `run.sh` script to run the Docker container and execute the ETL pipeline:

      ```bash
-     $ ./docker/run-docker.sh
+     $ ./run.sh
      ```

-You should be able to find the results inside the `docker_volume/` directory that has been created by the run script.
+You should be able to find the results inside the `docker/` directory that has been created by the run script.

 ```
 .